 - Pigmented retinal epithelium (RPE), with the bruch's membrane separating the RPE from the

 - choroid layer, consisting of connective tissue and very fine capillaries known as choriocapillaries.
 They are responsible for carrying nutrients and oxygen to the the cellular layers above them.

 The choroid layer contains most of the eyeball's blood vessels.
 It is also the layer prone to bacterial and secondary infections.
 There is no current effective medical treatment and so the abnormal blood vessel growth can readily develop as sight impairment or total vision loss.

-In wet AMD patients, the fluid and blood along with the formation of new blood vessels form scar tissues which are trying to repair damages but are ultimately the cause of vision loss and possibly blindness.
+In the case of wet AMD patients, the fluid and blood along with the formation of new blood vessels form scar tissues which are trying to repair damages but are ultimately the cause of vision loss and possibly blindness.

 Symptoms may include: seeing flickering or blinking lights in the affected eye or eyes, blurred vision, loss of vision.
 Symptoms may occur fairly suddenly, (a few weeks).
 They can also inlcude variations in color perception, and wavy lines (noticeable in the amsler grid test).